-AREN provides a cash payment, in addition to the household's TANF, SFA, or RCA cash grant, to meet emergent housing or utility needs.
+AREN provides a cash payment, in addition to the household's TANF or SFA cash grant, to meet emergent housing or utility needs.
 Benefits may be authorized multiple times in the recipient's lifetime, but the cumulative total cannot exceed \$750 in a 12-month period.
 Payments are issued directly to housing and utility vendors.